YuriyIvon/DatabaseBenchmark/README.md

 * Configurable partitioning is supported for Cosmos DB and DynamoDB only.
 * Importing from Elasticsearch database doesn't support an unlimited number of rows.
 * Generators do not currently support contextually dependent values.
 For example, the first name and full name values produced by the name generator for the same row of data won't correspond to each other.
+* Array columns support elements of primitive types only, nested objects are not supported yet.